Foodborne Diseases Active Surveillance Network (FoodNet)

 • Enhanced foodborne outbreak response and reporting

-• Physician, population, and laboratory surveys
+• Physician, population, and laboratory surveys to determine the burden of foodborne illness

 Surveillance